wlonk/arcadia/rules/index.md

 >       * "Do I X?" => "Not really", "Sorta", "Pretty much".
 And then the "X"
 >         can change and increase in scope?
 Is that how accomplishments work?
 >  6. Family and friends, and their effects on reputation
+>       * Families have reputations.
+But unlike individuals' reputations, they
+>         are all-or-nothing.
+If the family's reputation is lost, all the boons
+>         are lost.
+(Or one reputation per boon?)
+When a reputation comes under
+>         threat, make a clock.
 >
 >  Design matters:
 >